ShaunaGordon/talks/content/git-to-github/assumptions.md

 {{% section %}}
 ## Assumptions:

+{{< fraglist >}}
-- At least somewhat technical
+At least somewhat technical
-- Have a Github account set up already
+Have a Github account set up already
-- Have git installed locally
+Have git installed locally
+{{< /fraglist >}}

 {{% note %}}
 I can't go into installing git here, there are simply too many variables.
 However, tools like VSCode or Github Desktop will often install it for you, or provide a path to doing so.
+I'll also have resources at the end of this slide deck for more information.
 {{% /note %}}

 ---